 Check requests must contain a receipt, invoice, bill, or other official documentation of the expense.
-St. Paul's requires that all people who incur expenses on behalf of the church submit requests for repayment within ninety (60) days of the date that the expense is incurred.
+St. Paul's requires that all people who incur expenses on behalf of the church submit requests for repayment within sixty (60) days of the date that the expense is incurred.
 Members must make a good faith effort in December to gather and submit all bills for approval and payment in the calendar year incurred.

-Blank check requisition forms are located in the Finance Office labeled "expense vouchers."
-Current budget reports are available from the Rector, vestry officers, or the bookkeeper for use by those who approve requests.
+Blank check requisition forms are available from the bookkeeper or parish office.
+Current budget reports are available from the Rector or the bookkeeper for use by those who approve requests.